jlewallen/burrow/README.md

-### Early Stages Project

-echo -1 | sudo tee /proc/sys/kernel/perf_event_paranoid
+### Burrow Mud Engine

+This is a very "Early Stages Project".
 For more information, this is a good place to start until I've got time for this README:

 https://github.com/jlewallen/dimsum/